department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appt-list-usability-screenreader/conversation-guide.md

 ## Task 2: Log in to VA.gov

-Next, you'll need to login using a test user.
+PROMPT: Next, you'll need to login using a test user.
 I've sent the test user login credentials to (your email/phone/the chat)

 You'll use Login.gov to sign in
   - Email address is [TBA]